From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 git switch -c other_branch_name main # pay attention to the `main` at the end

-If at the end you don’t want to keep the branch
+If at the end we don’t want to keep the branch

-git checkout main # return to clean state
+git switch main # return to clean state

 git branch -D other_branch_name # delete the branch